comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 William Shotts, goes on to say (p.
 251):
 >Regular expressions ... may be (arguably) the most arcane feature of them all.
 This is not to suggest that the time it takes to learn about them is not worth the effort.
 Quite the contrary.
 A good understanding will enable us to perform amazing feats, though their full value may not be immediately apparent.

 I am not sure I can agree regular expressions are arcane, to me they are magic!
-If the only thing you take away from this course is how to use regular expressions (regex), and only use them with find and replace text in a text editor, you will have gotten a valuable skill from this course.
+If the only thing you take away from this course is how to use regular expressions (RegEx or regex), and only use them with find and replace text in a text editor, you will have gotten a valuable skill from this course.
 I use regex all the time!
 People ask for seemingly complex transformations and a few minutes with regex, provides a solution.

 Regex will transform your life!
 Or at least change how you transform data for the rest of your life...